jasonmacduffie/Nephelai/README.md

 *   **Courage:** Relentless
 *   **Soul color:** Red

-Tormentors are eight-foot-tall muscular humanoids with horns, crimson skin, and hooked tails who reside in Lize's sphere of the Reaping Grounds.
+Tormentors are eight-foot-tall muscular humanoids with horns, crimson skin, leathery wings, and hooked tails who reside in Lize's sphere of the Reaping Grounds.
 Tormentors use implements of torture to inflict unspeakable pain on mortals who phase into her Reaping Grounds.

 #### Nagas